MicrosoftDocs/bot-docs/articles/v4sdk/skills-about-skill-consumers.md

 A skill consumer implements at least two HTTP endpoints:

 - A _messaging endpoint_ receives activities from the user or channel.
 This is the usual messaging endpoint that all bots implement.
 - A _skill host endpoint_ for receiving activities from a skill.
-This acts as the service URL to which the skill replies.
+This acts as a callback URL, the service URL to which the skill replies.
 (The skill consumer needs to pair code that receives the HTTP method request from the skill with a skill handler.)

 ### Skill descriptions